 Applying for a Mortgage

-A company that offers financing of a home is referred to as “the Lender”.
+A company that offers to finance a home is called a “Lender.”
 The lender has Loan Officers who are licensed to originate a mortgage loan.
-A borrower must apply for a mortgage with a Loan Officer to determine how much they qualify for, the requirements for such qualification and documentation needed to finalize the qualification, if they qualify at all.
+A borrower must apply for a mortgage with a Loan Officer to determine how much they qualify for, the requirements for such qualification and documentation needed to finalize the eligibility if they qualify at all.
 A borrower can apply for the loan in person, over the phone or online.

-The Loan Officer will ask the borrower to provide certain documentation for their income and assets.
-Documentation includes, but not limited to, 30-day pay check stubs, last 2 years W2s and last 2 years tax returns.
-Asset documentation, such as, 2 months worth of bank statements and most recent statement of retirement accounts, must be provided.
+The Loan Officer will ask the borrower to provide specific documentation for their income and assets.
+Documentation includes, but not limited to, 30-day paycheck stubs, last two years W2s and previous two years tax returns.
+Asset documentation, such as two months worth of bank statements and most recent report of retirement accounts, must be provided.

 There are three (3) things that borrowers must be aware of where the money will come out of their pocket when buying a house: (1) Down Payment, (2) Closing Costs, and (3) Prepaid Items.
 These three are all related to each other, but not the same thing.

-– Down Payment – This is a percentage amount in relation to the sales price.
-It could be anymore from 3.5% for an FHA loan, 5% for a Conventional loan, all the way to 30% for non-conforming loans.
+– Down Payment – This is a percentage amount relative to the sales price.
+It could be anywhere from 3.5% for an FHA loan, 5% for a Conventional loan, all the way to 30% for non-conforming loans.
 It is pretty much self-explanatory, the down payment comes off the top of the sales price.
-The remaining amount is called the “loan amount”.
+The remaining amount is referred to as the “loan amount.”

 – Closing Costs – It is the hard costs of doing business.
-The closing costs are charged by the lender, the title company, and other third parties such as, appraiser, surveyor, etc. Needless to say, the Lender closing cost and the title company closing costs are two separate entities.
+The closing costs are charged by the lender, the title company, and other third parties such as an appraiser, surveyor, etc. The Lender closing cost and the title company closing costs are two separate entities.
 Most borrowers think that the lender is the one that charges all the closing costs.
 This is the common misconception in the mortgage industry.
-Each party (title company, lender, and third party entities) have their own respective set of costs associated with the loan.
+Each party (title company, lender, and third-party entities) have their own respective set of costs associated with the loan.